 The 700-acre lake, often lovingly referred to as "the Rez," was initially created in the mid-1950s as a water-storage facility.
 But although it still supplies approximately 20 percent of Boulder’s drinking water, the lake and its surrounding environs quickly gained a reputation as one of the best spots in the state for boating, swimming, fishing and other lakeside recreation.

-Swimming information has yet to be released for 2021.
+The swim beach is open daily 10am-6pm (except Thursdays when it closes at 5:30pm) for summer 2021 (through Sept.
+6).
 There’s something surreal about working on your tan while you stare up at mountains, and it’s an experience you won’t get many places besides Boulder Reservoir.
 The lake boasts one of the largest swimming beaches in Colorado.
 Splash around with the kiddos in the shallow section, swim out to one of the three floating platforms or simply lay on your beach towel and soak up the sun.
 A lifeguard is on duty, and children under 12 must pass a swim test to go beyond the first rope.
 Note: Swimming is prohibited in the event of lightning or thunder and the beach is closed for 30 minutes after any lightning strike.

 Rocky Mountain Paddleboard rents pontoon boat by the hour, so you can spend the day sipping, sunning and fishing.
 Note: Annual permits are required for all outside boats; one-day permits are not available.
 You can also sign up for sailing classes or private lessons through Community Sailing of Colorado.
 The company also offers sailboat rentals, group lessons and parties, and free adaptive sailing clinics.

 Explore the lake in a canoe, kayak or standup paddleboard (SUP).
 You can rent each by the hour from Rocky Mountain Paddleboard, which is located right on site at the Rez.